unwisegeek/aresmush/plugins/pf2e/help/en/pf2e_chargen.md

 ---
 # Pathfinder 2E Chargen - Character Options

 The first thing you'll need to do is set your basic character information.
-You will only be able to use this command in chargen, and nothing you set here can be changed after approval.
+You will only be able to use this command in chargen, and nothing you set here can be changed after approval without staff assistance.
 To set a property:

 `cg/set <element> = <value>`: Sets basic character information.